Today, we want to take a close look at the clothes worn by the main character Nucky Thompson (Steve Buscemi) in the TV show, Boardwalk Empire.

 The coat is paired with a horizontally textured repp silk waistcoat in ivory with a shawl collar, a white pleated shirt with studs and ivory colored bow tie.
 This is anything but classic, though maybe Dunn chose this outfit in order to underline the lawless and more rebellious flair of Atlantic City.
 Later in the season, he wears a peaked lapel dinner jacket with a center vent and hacking pockets.

 Altogether, Nucky dresses quite flamboyantly in a positive way, even though the boutonnieres, the evening wear, and some other details are historically inaccurate.
-If you care to reach your own verdict, I suggest to watch this 45 minute documentary about Nucky Johnson, which reveals many of his original outfits.
+If you care to reach your own verdict, I suggest watching this 45 minute documentary about Nucky Johnson, which reveals many of his original outfits.